ShafiqueMahen2/tech258_terraform/README.md

 }

 ```
-3) Now we can save our `main.tf` and use the command `terraform plan` to review the changes before deployment.
+3) Now, save the `main.tf` and use the command `terraform plan` to review the changes before deployment.
 Example output: <br>
 ![terraform_plan_output](images/terraform_plan_output.png)
-4) Now we can deploy our infrastructure using the command `terraform apply`.
-We can add `-auto-approve` to bypass the confirmation prompt.
+1) Now, deploy the infrastructure using the command `terraform apply`.
+Add `-auto-approve` to bypass the confirmation prompt.
 Example output: <br>
 ![terraform_apply_output.png](images/terraform_apply_output.png)
-5) To destroy our infrastructure, we can use the command `terraform destroy`.
-We can add `-auto-approve` to bypass the confirmation prompt.
+1) To destroy the infrastructure, use the command `terraform destroy`.
+Add `-auto-approve` to bypass the confirmation prompt.
 Example output: <br>
 ![terraform_destroy_output.png](images/terraform_destroy_output.png)

 ### Summary